Reason (magazine)

 Reason is an American libertarian monthly magazine published by the Reason Foundation.
-As of 2024, the magazine has a circulation of about 50,000 (print and online), reaching nearly two million social media followers.
+As of 2024, the magazine had a circulation of about 50,000 (print and online).

 History

 Reason was founded in 1968 by Lanny Friedlander (1947–2011), a student at Boston University, as a more-or-less monthly mimeographed publication.
 In 1970, Robert W. Poole Jr., Manuel S. Klausner, and Tibor R. Machan bought it and set it on a more regular publishing schedule.
 During the 1970s and 1980s, the magazine's contributors included Milton Friedman, Murray Rothbard, Thomas Szasz, and Thomas Sowell.
 In 1978, Poole, Klausner, and Machan created the associated Reason Foundation, in order to expand the magazine's ideas into policy research.
 Marty Zupan joined Reason in 1975, and served through the 1980s as managing editor and editor-in-chief, leaving in 1989.

 Virginia Postrel was editor-in-chief of the magazine from July 1989 to January 2000.
 She founded the magazine's website in 1995.
 Nick Gillespie became editor-in-chief in 2000.

 In June 2004, subscribers to Reason magazine received a personalized issue that had their name, and a satellite photo of their home or workplace on the cover.
 The concept was to demonstrate the power of public databases, as well as the customized printing capabilities of Xeikon's printer, according to then editor-in-chief Nick Gillespie.
 The move was seen by David Carr of The New York Times as "the ultimate in customized publishing" as well as "a remarkable demonstration of the growing number of ways databases can be harnessed."

 In 2008, Matt Welch became magazine's editor-in-chief, with Gillespie becoming editor-in-chief of reason.tv.
 In 2011, Gillespie and Welch published the book The Declaration of Independents: How Libertarian Politics Can Fix What's Wrong with America, which they co-wrote.